Impact

 Risk and Exploitability

 The vulnerability is local; an attacker must be able to operate the device with RSU disabled and load the driver.
 No remote exploitation path is reported.
-The EPSS score is not available and the flaw is not listed in the CISA KEV catalog, indicating a lower probability of widespread exploitation.
+The EPSS score is below 1%, and the flaw is not listed in the CISA KEV catalog, indicating a very low probability of widespread exploitation.
 Nevertheless, any local user capable of manipulating the firmware or triggering the driver can cause a deterministic kernel panic, which results in an immediate reboot or halt until a fresh firmware image is loaded.
+The CVSS score of 5.5 indicates medium severity.

 OpenCVE Enrichment